junshuong/ubit-gesture-mapper/README.md

 Note the script to activate the venv may be slightly different on other platforms.

-Then installing the dependancies once the virtual environment is active:
+Then installing the dependencies once the virtual environment is active:

 ```bash
 pip install -r requirements.txt
 ```

-If you need to exit the virual environment run:
+If you need to exit the virtual environment run:

 ```bash
 venv\Scripts\deactivate